 Space is twisted, space is twisting

-Minkowski referred to one field only, and we didn’t create the electron and positron in gamma-gamma pair production using an electric wave and a magnetic wave.
+Minkowski referred to one field only.
+He was talking about the electromagnetic field.
+Note that we didn’t create the electron and positron in gamma-gamma pair production using an electric wave and a magnetic wave.
 We used electromagnetic waves.
 The electric aspect of each electromagnetic wave is the spatial derivative of electromagnetic four-potential.
 The magnetic aspect of each wave is the time derivative of electromagnetic four-potential.
 It’s like the canoe analogy where the electric field E is denoted by the slope of your canoe, and the magnetic field B is denoted by the rate of change of slope.
 They are two sides of the same coin, they cannot be separated.
 This is why Minkowski also said “the two forces considered together can most vividly be described by a certain analogy to the force-screw in mechanics”.
 When you turn a screw, rotational force is converted into linear force because the screw has a twist.
 When you work a pump-handled screwdriver, linear force is converted into rotational force because the shaft has a twist.
 The electron and the positron move like they do because space has a twist.
 Because the electromagnetic field shares some similarities with the gravitomagnetic field.
-As you might expect if you know that Oliver Heaviside developed gravitomagnetism as an analogy of electromagnetism.
+As you might expect, since Oliver Heaviside developed gravitomagnetism as an analogy of electromagnetism.
 See the NASA GPB article by Tony Phillips where you can read that space is twisted.
 Also see the beautiful gravity probe B video by Bob Kahn and James Overduin, animated by Lee Kolb and Greg Trent with music by Ray Lynch:

 Frame-dragging still image from the gravity probe B video by Bob Kahn, James Overduin, Lee Kolb, and Greg Trent

 I think it’s best to think of the electromagnetic field as a place where space is twisted in a 3D chiral fashion.
-Then when you think of electrons and positrons it’s easy to visualize that they move the way they do because each is a dynamical spinor in frame-dragged space.
+Then when you think of electrons and positrons it’s easy to visualize that they move the way they do because each is a dynamical “spinor” in frame-dragged space.
 Each is a spin ½ standing-wave “twist” field with its secret Poynting vector going around and around.
 Each is situated in the twist field of the other.
 Each is like a vortex, but they have the opposite chirality, and counter-rotating vortices attract.
-When the source of this twisted space is moving relative to you, it’s like space is twisting and turning.
+When the source of this twisted space is moving towards you, it’s like space is twisting.
 It’s like being in a “turn” field.
 Hence the screw nature of electromagnetism is all about twist and turn, and so is charge.
 Because when you throw one vortex past the other they swirl around each other as they attract.
-The linear and rotational forces they feel are local to them, because of what they are and the space that they’re in.
+The linear and rotational forces are there because of what they are and the space that they’re in.
 Not because of some magical mysterious action-at-a-distance force.
 Not because they’re throwing photons back and forth.
 The only photons you’re going to see are when the electron and the positron annihilate.
 Then there’s no charge any more.
 Because charge is not fundamental.

 Charge is not fundamental